 "Both.
 And my parents," Albus said wryly.
 "Only my sister is content that you've picked someplace romantic."

 "That isn't enough for everyone else?"

-"It is."
-He was taking care of the first part, Rose, the second.
+"She'll be protected."
+He was taking care of the travel arrangements, Rose, the birth control potion.

 Albus checked his watch.
 "Right, well, I don't want to keep the examiners waiting."

 "If you want to impress, make whatever they ask you to conjure the biggest you can in as many multiples possible."
 Scorpius shrugged.
 "That isn't a tip, just an observation."

 That evening, Rose shared the triumphs of her day and then gave Scorpius a mock glare.
 "You breezed through every test, didn't you?
 No stress, no worries."

 He held up his hand with the back facing her.
 "Look at my fingernails and say that."

 Rose's sympathetic expression quickly faded.
 "You clipped your nails, you didn't bite them!"

 Scorpius's grin became a full out laugh when her fingers poked his sides, ruthlessly tickling.
 "I admit it," he said, "I'm sorry.
 Ab imo pectore.
 From the bottom of my heart."
 He captured her hands and kissed them.
 "Have mercy."